 Enterprise Architecture = Strategy + Business + Technology

-provides an overview of the discipline of Enterprise Architecture (EA).
+This brief introduction provides an overview of the discipline of Enterprise Architecture (EA).
 EA is a strategy and business-driven activity that supports management planning and decision-making by providing coordinated views of an entire enterprise.
 These views encompass strategy, business, and technology, which is different from technology-driven, systems-level, or processcentric approaches.
 Implementing an EA involves core elements, a management program, and a framework-based documentation method.

 Key Term: Enterprise – An organization or sub-activity whose boundary is defined by commonlyheld goals, processes, and resources.
 This includes whole organizations in the public, private, or non-profit sectors, part(s) of an organization such as business units, programs, and systems, or part(s) of multiple organizations such as consortia and supply chains.

 Key Term: Enterprise Architecture – The analysis and documentation of an enterprise in its current and future states from an integrated strategy, business, and technology perspective.